-On Wednesday 13th of May, I did a lightning talk to tackle some of the challenges of doing user research while social distancing.
+On Wednesday 13th May, I did a lightning talk to tackle some of the challenges of doing user research while social distancing.
 I gave some tips and advice that I’ve gathered from colleagues’ experiences and my own.
 It prompted various interesting questions, some of them a great starting point to get us thinking even more deeply about how to improve this process

 Unfortunately, due to time constraints, I wasn’t able to whizz through all of your questions during my talk.
-So, if you’re question wasn’t answered or you’re eager for a more thorough answer, then this article was written for you!
+So, if your question wasn’t answered or you’re eager for a more thorough answer, then this article was written for you!

 If you’ve got any more additional questions, please get in touch and I’ll be happy to answer you!